-List of good horror movies for horror fans: The Best of Backwoods & Redneck Horror
+List of good horror movies for horror fans: Top 10 Backwoods & Redneck Horror

 This article is the second list of good horror movies that we publish in our weekly series, the goal being for horror fans to discover new horror movies that they may not have considered watching before (see first article about The Best of Video Nasties here).

 Backwoods and rednecks have always been a favorite of horror, and probably an easy topic to implement since they are scary in real life too.
 Who has never find himself in a remote countryside village imagining the worst about those people?
 Now, call them as you like: backwoods, bumpkin, rednecks or even inbred, we all have our own mental picture of the perverse/retarded maniacs.
 We know that these cliché are wrong, but we cannot help it, and horror movie directors/writers know it…

 So for you, we have prepared a list of our favorite horror movies from the backwoods & redneck subgenre, enjoy!

 The concept is simple for this splatter franchise: a family of deformed cannibals follows, kills and eats people.
 The sequels are pretty bad, but the first film of the franchise is all-right.
 One has got to love Three Finger, Saw Tooth and One Eye.